tmakatos/qemu/docs/devel/vfio-user.rst

 VFIO
 ====
-VFIO is a framework that allows a physical device to be securely passed through to a user space process; the kernel does not drive the device at all.
-Typically, the user space process is a VM and the device is passed through to it in order to achieve high performance.
+VFIO is a framework that allows a physical device to be securely passed through to a user space process; the device-specific kernel driver does not drive the device at all.
+Typically, the user space process is a VMM and the device is passed through to it in order to achieve high performance.
 VFIO provides an API and the required functionality in the kernel.
-QEMU has adopted VFIO to allow a guest virtual machine to directly access physical devices, instead of emulating them in software
+QEMU has adopted VFIO to allow a guest to directly access physical devices, instead of emulating them in software.

-vfio-user reuses the core VFIO concepts defined in its API, but implements them as messages to be sent over a UNIX-domain socket.
+vfio-user reuses the core VFIO concepts defined in its API, but implements them as messages to be sent over a socket.
 It does not change the kernel-based VFIO in any way, in fact none of the VFIO kernel modules need to be loaded to use vfio-user.
-It is also possible for QEMU to concurrently use the current kernel-based VFIO for one guest device, and use vfio-user for another device in the same guest.
+It is also possible for the client to concurrently use the current kernel-based VFIO for one device, and vfio-user for another device.

 VFIO Device Model
 -----------------